iAmKankan/Data-Analytics-with-Python/W1/README.md

 Next one you have two **multiplied by frequency and class midpoint** so $\large{\color{Purple}6 \times 25 = 150}$ , $\large{\color{Purple}18 \times 35 = 630}$ , $\large{\color{Purple}11 \times 45 = 495}$ and so on.

 What the formula says $\large{\color{Purple}\mu = \dfrac{\sum f M}{\sum f}}$ it is last column the sum value is 2150, 2150/50 Sigma f is some of the frequency so for this kind of grouped data the mean is 43.

+### $\large{\color{Purple}2. \underline{\textrm{Weighted Average}}}$

+* Sometimes we wish to average numbers, but we assign more importance or weight to some of the numbers.
+* The average you need is weighted average.

+Now we will go to the next central tendency that is the weighted average.
+Some time if you look at the previous values, the each value is given equal weightage.
+Suppose it is not always the case there may be some marks there some values where there may be higher weightage.
+So for that case we have to go for weighted average.
+Some time you see this we will list two average numbers but we want to assign more importance or weight to some of the numbers.
+The average you need is the weighted average